sdeck51/jekyll-now/_posts/2017-4-3-FacialDetector.md

 # Building the Network

-## To do
-I want to change the beginning to demonstrate using SGD first.
-This will result in much worse models and show that the final model is that much better.

-To begin I want to start by building a simple neural network to see how it fares.
-Afterwards I'll implement a larger convolutional neural network and implement concepts that have shown to boost performance of networks, namely:
+To begin we'll start by building a simple neural network to see how it fares.
+Afterwards we'll implement a larger convolutional neural network and include concepts that have shown to boost the performance of networks.

-To start off we're going to look at a very simple neural network and see what kind of results we can obtain from that.
-To do this we need to be able to build fully connected layers.
+Neural networks are made of multiple fully connected layers.
+All this means is the input of a previous layer is connected to every node.
+If you have N inputs and M nodes then that layer will have N*M weight parameters + M biases.

 {% highlight python %}
 def createFullyConnectedLayer(x_input, width):